vmsaif/vehicle-dashboard/docs/usage.md

   - [x] When charging, the motor should be disabled, and the battery percentage should increase over time.
     - (The temperature will increase when the battery is charging upto 100% charge.
 Then it will slowly decrease to the minimum temperature value even if the battery charging indicator is on.
 Minimum temperature value is set to 20 degrees.)

-- **Extra Features**
-  - The backend console is rendered on the browser.
-The user can see real-time updates of the server logs.
-  - Added "Stop battery temperature increase" when the battery is at 100% charge.
-The battery temperature will decrease to the minimum value even if the battery charging indicator is on.
-(Assuming that there is a charging cut-off at 100% charge.)

   ### For Detailed API Documentation
   Please refer to the [API Documentation](api_documentation.md) for detailed instructions on how to use the API endpoints.